 Model of natural surface reflectances.
 We used a statistical model of naturally-occurring surface reflectances to determine the distribution from which we sampled the background surface reflectance functions.
 This model was developed in our earlier work (Singh, Cottaris, Heasly, Brainard, & Burge, 2018; see also Brainard & Freeman, 1997; Zhang & Brainard, 2004).
-This model is based on measurements of surface reflectance functions of the Munsell papers (Kelly, Gibson, & Nickerson, 1943) as well as surfaces characterized by Vrhel (1994).
+The model is based on measurements of surface reflectance functions of the Munsell papers (Kelly, Gibson, & Nickerson, 1943) as well as natural surfaces characterized by Vrhel (1994).
 Although we view this as a reasonable model, it is important to note that the quantitative relation we measured between the magnitude of internal noise and the effect of external noise for natural surface reflectances depends on our choice of surface reflectance model.
 If the model overestimates the variation in natural surfaces, the effect of external noise for such variation is less than we estimated.
 Conversely, if the model underestimates the variation in natural surfaces.
-We discuss elsewhere other approaches to modeling naturally occurring surface variations, and present limitations on those methods (Singh, Cottaris, Heasly, Brainard, & Burge, 2018).
-Future refinement of surface reflectance models could be used in conjunction with the linear receptive field model we report here, to refine the estimate of the effect of naturally occurring background variation on object lightness perception.
+We discuss elsewhere other approaches to modeling naturally occurring surface variations, and limitations of presently-available approaches (Singh, Cottaris, Heasly, Brainard, & Burge, 2018).
+Future refinement of surface reflectance models could be used in conjunction with the parameters linear receptive field model we report here, without need for new data collection, to refine the estimate of the effect of naturally occurring background variation on object lightness perception.

 Rule of combination.
 In the present work, we considered variation in only a single task-irrelevant variable.
 In natural scenes, there are many task-irrelevant variables.
 In the case of judging object lightness, these include object-extrinsic factors such as the scene illumination, the position and 3D orientation of the target object in the scene, the viewpoint from which the object is viewed, and various object-intrinsic factors like its shape and size.
 Variation in each of the factors could in principle elevate thresholds for discriminating object lightness.
 Our paradigm allows characterization of the effect of these task-irrelevant variables and quantifies that effect for each such variable in the same internal-noise referred units.
 One potentially important future direction is to measure the combined effect of simultaneous variation of multiple task-irrelevant variables, and to test hypotheses about the rules of combination.